rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 );
 ```

 That's everything you need to know about React Table Library's tree view plugin.
 If you have feedback, please open up an issue on the [GitHub repository](https://github.com/table-library/react-table-library).
-If you want to read more about the table library, check out its [documentation](https://react-table-library.com).
+If you want to read more about the React Table Library, check out its [documentation](https://react-table-library.com).